 Aspen Snowmass Chamber Pass Program Audit Process

-A random audit of 10% of participating businesses is annually performed to ensure compliance with the Chamber Pass Program, typically in January and February during the winter season.
-Businesses that do not submit information at the request of the Chamber or are found to be in noncompliance will incur a fee.
-Each noncompliant pass must be upgraded to an individual pass at the regular pricing season (which could be a charge the difference of $1,700 for the Premier Pass).
-Businesses could also have all passes suspended for the duration of the season and/or be ineligible to participate in the Chamber Pass Program in subsequent years.
+A random audit of businesses will be performed each year to ensure compliance with the Chamber Pass Program, typically in January and February during the winter season.
+Businesses that do not submit information at the request of the Chamber or Aspen Skiing Company or are found to be noncompliance will incur a fee.
+Each noncompliant pass must be upgraded to an individual pass at the regular pricing season (which could be charged up to $1,810 for the Premier Pass).
+Non-compliant businesses could also have all passes suspended for the duration of the season and/or be ineligible to participate in the Chamber Pass Program in subsequent years.
 Businesses not in compliance will be audited again the following year.

 Audit requirements